-Below are pictures of London’s first litter of 2 week old puppies.
-Check back later for pictures of our current litter of London’s 2 week old puppies.
+Below are pictures of London’s first litter of London’s 2 week old puppies.

 London’s 2 week old puppies are starting to open their eyes and ears.
 Most of them are up on their feet (though still very wobbly).
 We’ve moved them to a pen with London doing most of the work of taking good care of them.
 We hold them often (especially when one cries) and are doing daily ENS, weighing, giving probiotics, and keeping everything clean.
 See below for more details on their development and what we do with them at this age.